jajdp/Shenanibot-public/README.md

 Then the terminal window will show the connection process to your Twitch channel and greets you with `"Bot Online!"`

+## Using Markers
+Markers create "breaks" in the queue.
+This can be used in a couple different ways.

+Markers occupy a spot in the queue.
+When a marker reaches the top of the queue, no level from the queue will be bookmarked and the queue will report that no level is currently being played.
+This can be used to prevent the first submission from automatically moving to "now playing" - e.g. if you want to use `!random` to shuffle the levels.
+It also allows for planned breaks from viewer levels - such as for workshop sessions, tower trials, non-LH segments, etc.

+Additionally, `!random` will only consider levels up to the next marker.
+(That is, if the top of the queue is a marker, it will be discarded as normal; but then a level will be chosen from those that are before the subsequent marker in the queue.)

+### Markers and Priority Mode

+With the default (`fifo`) priority mode, the behavior of markers is fairly straightforward.
+Other priority modes change the order in which levels are played, but the positions of markers are unaffected by this process.

+For example, suppose you have `PRIORITY` set to `rotation`.
+One viewer has `!add`ed levels A and B to the qeueue; level A is in the "current round", and level B is in the "next round".
+If you then place a marker, this schedules a break to occur after you've played two levels.
+If a new viewer then submits level C, it will be added to the "current round"; it will be played after level A but before level B.  The break is scheduled to occur after two levels and the marker doesn't move; so level C is played after level A, then the break occurs, then level B is played.

+This is intended to make breaks that are scheduled using markers as predictaable as possible; the only time the number of levels to be played before a scheduled break would increase is if you've configured a channel points reward with the `urgent` behavior.

 ## Channel Points Integration
 If you are a Twitch affiliate or partner, you can configure the bot to listen for custom channel point reward redemptions using the `!reward` command.